Nowomeister/safercopy/README.md

                   Useful when a previous backup was done without DATES/CLONE and destination files have the wrong date.

-  VERBOSE       : show skipped (up-to-date) files.
+  VERBOSE       : shows skipped (up-to-date) files.
 By default only active
                   copies and errors are displayed.

   MAXERR/K/N    : abort after N errors.
 Useful for unattended large copies
                   over unreliable media.
 Default 0 = no limit.

-  Error buffering: errors print immediately AND are summarised at the end.
-                  No need to watch the terminal for hours.

   FORCE         : strips write-protection from destination before copying.